How heavy do I journey on the way,

 My grief lies onward, and my joy behind.

-Sonnet 50: Translation to modern English
+Sonnet 50 in modern English

 How heavy my heart is as I travel because my goal – the weary destination – will provide, in its leisurely and relaxed state, the chance to think “I’m so many miles away from my friend.”
 The horse that’s carrying me, wearied by my sadness, plods heavily on, bearing the weight of my feelings as though the wretch knows by some instinct that his rider is reluctant to speed because he’s moving away from you.
 The blood-drawing spurs that I sometimes thrust into his hide in anger can’t make him go any faster.
 All he does is respond with a heavy groan that hurts me more than the spurs in his sides hurt him because it reminds me that my grief lies ahead and my joy is all behind.